INDIVIDUAL HERBS

 Mu Li

-Fossilia Ossis Mastoidi
+Fossilia Ossis Mastodi

 Long Gu

-Expels Wind-Dampness, warms the channels and collaterals, facilitates joint movement and relieves the discomfort of painful obstruction
+Expels Wind-Dampness, warms the channels and collaterals, facilitates joint movement and relieves the discomfort of painful obstruction.

-Wind-Cold Damp Bi
+Wind-Cold Damp Bi.

-Irritability and insomnia due to floating Yang in the Upper Jiao and injured Yin in the Lower Jiao due to Heart Yang Deficiency
+Irritability and insomnia due to floating Yang in the Upper Jiao and injured Yin in the Lower Jiao due to Heart Yang Deficiency.

 Concha Ostreae